Trevor Noah: Personal life

-Noah speaks English, Southern Sotho, Zulu, Xhosa, Tswana, Tsonga and very basic Afrikaans.
+Noah speaks English, Southern Sotho, Zulu, Xhosa, Tswana and Afrikaans.
 Noah has ADHD.
 He resides in New York City.

+Noah’s relationship with his father is very complex.
+In his book, Born a Crime, Noah talks about the challenges within South African culture with a white father and mixed race child.
+Noah's mother did not want his father, Robert, and Noah to have a relationship and wanted to raise him independently.
+Robert wanted a relationship with Noah; however the relationship was kept private.
+Noah recounts a story of him running towards Robert yelling "Daddy, daddy."
+Robert began to walk drawing public attention.
+Noah at the time thought that he wanted to play a game of tag.
+After that day Robert and Noah only met in Robert's apartment.

 In 1992, Noah's mother, Patricia Nombuyiselo, married Ngisaveni Abel Shingange; they had two sons together.
 Shingange physically abused both Trevor and his mother, and the couple legally divorced in 1996.
 In 2009, after Patricia married Sfiso Khoza, Shingange shot her in the leg and through the back of her head; she survived as the bullet went through the base of her head, avoiding the spinal cord, brain, and all major nerves and blood vessels, then exiting with minor damage to her nostril.
-When Noah confronted him over the phone about the shooting, Shingange threatened his life, prompting Noah to leave Johannesburg for Los Angeles.

 In 2011, Shingange was convicted of attempted murder and sentenced the following year to three years of correctional supervision.
 Noah stated that he hoped the attention surrounding the incident would raise awareness of the broader issue of domestic violence in South Africa: "For years my mother reached out to police for help with domestic abuse, and nothing was ever done.
 This is the norm in South Africa.
 Dockets went missing and cases never went to court."

 Noah has described himself as being progressive and having a global perspective.
-However, he has clarified that he considers himself a "progressive person", but not a "political progressive" and prefers not to be categorized as being either right or left in the context of US partisanship.
+However, he has clarified that he considers himself a "progressive person", but not a "political progressive", and prefers not to be categorised as being either right or left in the context of US partisanship.

-In April 2018, Noah launched The Trevor Noah Foundation, a youth development initiative that empowers youth with the foundation for a better life: access to high-quality education.
-Noah's vision is a world where an education enables youth to dream, see and build the impossible.
+In April 2018, Noah launched The Trevor Noah Foundation, a youth development initiative that works to provide access to high-quality education.

 Noah was selected as the Class Day speaker for Princeton University's Class of 2021.
 He gave his address virtually on 15 May 2021, and was inducted as an honorary member of the Class of 2021.

+Noah is a supporter of Liverpool FC.